Page Breakdown

 - Inactive URLs piling up.
 A few are normal, but if you see many inactive pages in a section, it could mean broken links or outdated content that needs cleaning up.

 - Missing sections entirely.
 If you expected to see a section (like a blog or resource library) and it's not showing up, double-check that those pages are included in your sitemap.
+Use Index Health Check to verify Google is reading your sitemap correctly.

 For specific, prioritized suggestions based on your breakdown, switch to the Recommendations tab.